canonical/mongo-single-kernel-library/docs/how-to/scale-replicas-and-shards.md

 juju add-unit <application_name> -n <num_of_replicas_to_add>
 ```

-Where an `application` can be either a bare replica set, shard, or config-server.
+where an `application` can be either a bare replica set, shard, or config-server.

-The `remove-unit` allows removing more than one replica so long as they **do not constitute the majority of the replicas**.

 To remove replicas, run: